 - looked after children, previously looked after children, and those allocated a place at the school in accordance with a Fair Access Protocol, must take precedence over those on a waiting list (Code para 2.15).

 7.1 The majority of primary in-year application are processed quickly and are placed in a school within 5 school days.
 The number of cases presented that may need to be considered for a fair access placement will be low and would not be expected to be more than ten in any one year.

 7.2 The Admissions team is the first point of contact for in-year applications.
-A high majority of in-year admissions are new arrivals to the area and many from abroad and will not be knowledgeable of the schools or the system for applying.
+A high majority of in-year admissions are new arrivals to the area and many from abroad and will not be knowledgeable of the school or the system for applying.
 Parents will be advised on schools to apply for with vacancies in order to secure a place quickly.
-This information will be provided with or without the knowledge of any needs the child may present.
+This information will be provided with or without the knowledge of needs the child may present.

 7.3 Each in-year application is processed in the normal way and the applicant’s details will be sent to the schools applied for with any additional information provided.
-Information provided by the parent or carer on the form will in most cases highlight the need to seek further details.
+Information provided by the parent /carer on the form will in most cases highlight the need to seek further details.
 It may also be the case that no information is provided by the parent and it only becomes apparent that there is a high level of need when the school offered meet with the parent and child.

 8. Coordinated virtual placement process

 Once it is agreed that a child’s placement must be decided in accordance with the Fair Access Protocol, the following process will apply: